Michael Jordan’s Daytona 500 ring: Tyler Reddick’s 1-lap lead delivers NASCAR’s biggest win

 Richard Childress, who testified on behalf of 23XI and Front Row and was the subject of disparaging text messages by since-departed NASCAR chairman Steve Phelps, was the winning team owner Saturday when Austin Hill won.

-Then came “The Great American Race,” and Jordan and Hamlin, the two front-facing litigants, got their first Daytona 500 victory together.
+Then it was time for Jordan and Hamlin, the two front-facing litigants, as they got their first Daytona 500 victory together.

+“All we do is win,” shrugged Hamlin, who called the trio of weekend winners “coincidence.”

 Former race winners Ricky Stenhouse Jr. and Joey Logano finished second and third as Toyota, Chevrolet and Ford each placed a driver on the podium.
 Elliott wound up fourth and sat dejected and in disbelief on the outside wall of the track after climbing from his car.